vladavilov/playground/pdf-agent/ai_docs/pros_agent.md

 ## 5. Data Requirements (To Be Provided by Stakeholders)

 *   **Definitive List of All 300+ Fields:** A complete, precise list.
-*   **Property Grouping Definition & RAG Queries:** For each logical group:
+*   **Property Grouping Definition & Descriptions:** For each logical group:
     *   A list of the specific properties it contains.
-    *   Each property must have a hardcoded, specific `rag_query` string for context retrieval.
+    *   Each property must have a `description` string to guide the LLM.
 *   **Sample PDFs:** 5-10 representative PDFs for development/testing.
 *   **Validation Rules:** Specific criteria for each property (e.g., data type, `required` flag, `regex` pattern for format validation, a list of allowed values for an `enum`).
 *   **Gold Standard Data (Highly Recommended):** Manually extracted, validated JSON for sample PDFs.